Investigating random drops in keyword rankings is just part of the SEO trade.

 Now you’re ready to run the command.
 The final step is to copy/paste the command below and click the return key.

-3. Use Data Studio to Analyze the Results
+3. Use the Magic of Data Studio to Analyze the Results

 My agency has created a handy Data Studio template for analyzing your results.
 In order to use this free report, you’ll need to paste your results into Google Sheets.